open/close all folders

 - Almost every character in Warrior Cats displays some level of religious belief, often quite heavy religious belief.
 They are also feral cats who will do anything to protect their Clan.

 - While a non-traditional example, Gary Karkofsky a.k.a Merciless: The Supervillain without Mercy in The Supervillainy Saga is repeatedly shown to be a faithful Jew and interprets things through the lens of his religion like meeting the Anthropomorphic Representation of Death.

 - Babylon 5: Gives us a whole list of them:

-- Bones: Seeley Boothe often expresses how deeply he believes in his Catholic faith, even though it's been implied he doesn't attend every Sunday mass and he has had sex with several women (has a son with one), though has never married.
+- Bones: Seeley Boothe often expresses how deeply he believes in his Catholic faith, even though it's been implied he doesn't attend every Sunday mass and he has had sex with several women (has a son with one), though has never married (until Bones, that is, whom he also had sex with-and had a child-beforehand).
 Lampshaded in one episode where he was given a Trust Password to relay to a hostage: Paladin - "Defender of the Faith."

 - Dog the Bounty Hunter is quite openly Christian, and is sometimes shown praying for the safety of his crew before going after a fugitive.

 - Firefly: Captain Malcolm Reynolds, but only in flashbacks.
 Jayne, The Big Guy and resident Psycho for Hire is also clearly a believer, and is seen praying multiple times.
 Probably one of the reasons for his Odd Friendship with Reverend Book.

 - Psych: In one episode, a daredevil mentions he is a "good Christian man" as a reason he doesn't want a psychic around.